mohan72/immy/README.md

 # immy

-Plain text editor with word wrap within 500 lines of code (490 LOC as of last count).
+Plain text editor with dynamic word-wrap within 500 lines of code (490 LOC as of last count).

 # Compile and install